-- Any solid color shirt that is embroidered with the school logo, including polos, oxfords, turtlenecks, and t-shirts - Students may wear tops that reflect the school, the school's athletic teams or co-curricular activities, including Odyssey Shirts.
-These tops must be official co-curricular shirts, approved by the Director of Student Life. - Tank tops and sleeveless T-shirts are not permitted. - Any undershirt that is worn with Epiphany attire must be a solid color (no printed words/designs on sleeves).
+- Any solid color shirt that is embroidered or screen printed with the school logo, including polos, oxfords, turtlenecks, and t-shirts - Students may wear tops that reflect the school, the school's athletic teams or co-curricular activities, including Odyssey Shirts.
+These tops must be official co-curricular shirts, approved by the Divisional Director. - Tops must be in good condition and have minimal to no signs of discoloration and stains. - Tank tops and sleeveless T-shirts are not permitted. - Any undershirt that is worn with Epiphany attire must be a solid color (no printed words/designs on sleeves).